rfjakob/gocryptfs/Documentation/MANPAGE.md

 #### -nonempty
 Allow mounting over non-empty directories.
-FUSE by default disallows this to prevent accidential shadowing of files.
+FUSE by default disallows this to prevent accidental shadowing of files.

 #### -noprealloc
 Disable preallocation before writing.
 By default, gocryptfs